kevinrobinson/somerville-teacher-tool/aws/README.md

 #### Postgres instances
-Next we'll do the same for the three Postgres instances.
+Next we'll do the same for a single primary Postgres instance.
+Since adding secondaries involves some cooperation on the Rails side, this iteration doesn't yet add components for high availability or failover.
+Those would be the critical next step in fully productionizing this, but for now this matches the level of fault-tolerance in a free Heroku deployment.

 These instances have the same kind of creation script, but it also creates a separate EBS volume for mounting the database's data.
 This means the data is stored separately from the EC2 instance running the process, so even if you (or Amazon) terminates the instance, you can start another instance that can mount the same data.
-So the `aws/postgres/create.sh` script will create an instance, create an EBS volume, and attach the volume.
+The `aws/postgres/create.sh` script will create an instance, create an EBS volume, and attach the volume.
 It also formats the new volume and mounts it at `/mnt/ebs-a` where the Postgres deploy scripts expect it to be.

 So the output will have a few more steps:
 ```
-$ time aws/postgres/create.sh postgres2001
+$ time aws/postgres/create.sh postgres2001 primary
 Creating Postgres instance postgres2001...
 Created instance i-001188c4...
 Waiting for instance to be 'pending'...
 done.
 Creating postgres2001 name tag...
+Creating PostgresRole=primary tag...
 Waiting for instance to be 'running'...
 .........done.
 Adding DNS entry for postgres2001.yourdomainname...